 How Long Does It Take To Cook Baked Eggs?

-The cooking time for your skillet baked eggs will depend on how you like your eggs.
+The cooking time for this croissant breakfast recipe will depend on how you like your eggs.
 For a runny yolk, you’ll only need to bake this for about 10 minutes and can remove the pan from the oven as soon as the whites have set.
 For a firmer yolk, allow a few extra minutes.
 I’ve found that even for fully cooked eggs with a hard yolk, you only need a maximum of 20 minutes.

 I recommend to start keeping an eye on your eggs at around the 8 minute mark, especially if you like a soft yolk.

-If you like to get creative with your recipes or maybe you’re just not a fan of one of the listed ingredients, here are a few easy variations on these baked eggs!
+If you like to get creative with your recipes or maybe you’re just not a fan of one of the listed ingredients, here are a few easy variations on this croissant breakfast recipe!

 - Swap the prosciutto.
-If you don’t have prosciutto on hand, you can easily replace it with country ham or bacon bits.
+If you don’t have prosciutto on hand, you can easily replace it with deli ham, fully cooked sausage or fried bacon.

 - Use your favorite herbs.
-Any fresh herbs, or even dried herbs, will work with these baked eggs so feel free to adjust according to your flavor preferences.
+Any fresh herbs, dried herbs, or green onions, will work with these baked eggs so feel free to adjust according to your flavor preferences.

-Enjoy your breakfast skillet bake immediately after removing it from the oven.
-Top with salt and pepper and enjoy!
-The warm, soft yolks (if you like your eggs that way) are perfect for dipping the croissant in.
+Enjoy this delicious breakfast casserole immediately after removing it from the oven.
+Top with some crunchy sea salt and cracked pepper, or drizzle with your favorite hot sauce and enjoy!
+The warm, soft yolks (if you like your eggs that way) are perfect for dipping the croissant.

 One thing I love about this easy breakfast bake is that there’s no need to make any additional dishes – with the croissant, eggs, and prosciutto it’s a full breakfast in one dish.
-Add a cup of coffee or a mimosa and you have the perfect breakfast or brunch!
+Add a cup of coffee or a mimosa and you have a delicious breakfast or brunch.
+You could also add a fresh fruit salad or fresh berries for at Sunday brunch, Christmas morning breakfast, baby showers, or Easter brunch.

 How to Store Leftovers

-This is one breakfast casserole that should not be frozen.
+A word of caution – do not freeze this breakfast casserole.
 It’s best to enjoy it fresh every time.
-The croissant will not taste good after defrosting and soft eggs do not freeze well.
+The croissant will not taste good after defrosting and soft eggs will not have the right texture if frozen and defrosted.

 - 4 eggs